Quantifying culinary diversity across countries.

 Cypriots observe numerous fasting days designated by the Orthodox Church.
 Although not everyone follows these guidelines, many do.
 On these days, the consumption of animal products is prohibited, so people typically eat pulse dishes instead.
 These dishes are sometimes cooked in tomato sauce with vegetables, like fasolada, but more commonly, they are simply prepared and dressed with olive oil and lemon.

-Staple fruits in the Cypriot diet are citruses, grapes, and figs. Cyprus is known for its extensive preservation: pickles (even unusual produce like walnuts, watermelon rinds, and unripe grapes) jams, jellies, dried and fruit preserves (eg. glyka tou koutaliou – slowly boiled fruit in sugar till it becomes a syrupy preserve).
+Citrus, grapes, and figs are staples.
+Cyprus is known for its extensive pickles, even unusual produce like walnuts, watermelon rinds, and unripe grapes; also jams, jellies, dried and fruit preserves (eg. glyka tou koutaliou – slowly boiled fruit in sugar till it becomes a syrupy preserve).

 MEATS IN CYPRIOT CUISINE